zv/Artifact/README.md

 ensured as long as n/2 + 1 machines stay online.
 (The data itself may be made available through a loop filesystem, and can be written to DETS or some other nonvolatile storage as well.)

 ### Low Latency
 Most writes happen in less than 50μs, most reads in less than 25μs.

 ### Consistency
-Artifact provides an slightly stronger consistency than dynamo -- all updates in RAMCloud are consistent, immediately visible, and durable.
+Artifact provides an slightly stronger consistency than dynamo -- all updates in Artifact are consistent, immediately visible, and durable.

 ## What does it do?